 Feeding time for your cats can sometimes be tedious; they’re just about the pickiest eaters around, so it’s difficult to find a food that they’ll willingly eat, that’s good for them, and that doesn’t require you take out a second mortgage.

 Nutrition is particularly important for your cat because they’re naturally meat eaters and don’t process grains well.
 They get most of what they need in their diet from meat sources, and many commercial cat foods use complex carbohydrates as filler, which should be avoided if possible.

-Because we know it’s difficult and time-consuming to find a cat food that’s balanced and affordable that your cat will actually eat, we’ve put together this list of reviews of the best affordable cat foods out there.
+Because we know it’s difficult and time-consuming to find a budget cat food that’s balanced and affordable (and good quality) that your cat will actually eat, we’ve put together this list of reviews of the best affordable cat foods out there.

 Let’s dig in so your cat can too!

 A Quick Look at the Winners of 2021